 “This is where it all began,” longtime Carroll ISD Supt.
 Jack D. Johnson said with emotion in 2009 as he stood in the 1919 Carroll School’s entryway before giving a tour to a Southlake Historical Society member.

-From its start in 1919 until the 1960s, when new schools went up, the school was the centerpiece of the community.
+From its start in 1919 until the 1960s, when new schools were built, the school was the centerpiece of the community.
 It’s where both Carroll ISD and the city of Southlake got their start (in 1956, residents came to the school to vote on whether to incorporate as a township).

-The society’s 2019 exhibit celebrated the centennial of the school nicknamed Carroll Hill School.
+The society’s 2019 exhibit celebrated the centennial of the school that locals called Carroll Hill School.

 The Yanks Are Coming: How Texans Helped Win the Great War